 Tyler Rollins Fine Art is pleased to present Portals, a solo exhibition by Tracey Moffatt, taking place from November 7 through February 1, 2020.
 The exhibition marks the international debut of a new body of work, her first since her widely acclaimed solo presentation for the Australian Pavilion in the 2017 Venice Biennale.
 Portals comprises a series of six photographic diptychs, each telling a “short story” imbued with mystery and nostalgia, and featuring the artist herself in various guises.
 The images were shot in remote, unidentified locations using low lighting and a low shutter speed, and were then subtly manipulated to achieve ghost-like effects.
-The result is a series of powerful images that embody an eerie dream world, filled with wonder and foreboding, and evocative of the drama and glamor of the golden age of Hollywood.
+The result is a series of powerful images that embody an eerie dream world, filled with wonder and foreboding.
 The public is cordially invited to join the artist for the opening reception of Portals on Thursday, November 7, from 6:00 to 8:00 pm.